taiwaneer-group/ml-docker-python/README.md

 # ml-docker-python
 Simple python in docker setup for Udacity ML course

+The docker setup here will build and download all the dependencies for the mini project

 ## Docker introduction ##

 ### What is Docker? ###